A few years ago, I had an issue with my computer that was concerning enough that I needed to call Apple to help resolve it. The solution was simple:

 Then I made a sequel:

-The major lesson for me was that it’s necessary to make bad films.
-Not only make bad films, but also show your films to people.
+The primary lesson for me was that it’s necessary to make bad films.
+Not only make bad films but also show your movies to people.
 Get embarrassed!
 Disappoint yourself!

 Trust me… When you allow yourself to make bad films, the work will lead to creatively prosperous times.
 It keeps you in the groove of consistently making stuff.

-If you’re always walking the tightrope of perfection, you’re bound to fall.
+You’re bound to fall if you’re always walking the tightrope of perfection.

-Thankfully there is a cushy safety net at the bottom and it’s going to be the worst work you’ve ever done!
+Thankfully there is a restful safety net at the bottom, and it’s going to be the worst work you’ve ever done!

-But make no mistake, when you make bad films – Having the courage to push it into the world is what separates the adults from the children.
-It is the most important creative wall you’ll ever climb.
+But make no mistake, when you make bad films, having the courage to push them into the world separates adults from children.
+It is the most critical creative wall you’ll ever climb.

 John Morena is an animator and maker of micro-short films.
-He approaches all of his films with the mindset that animation is not just kid’s stuff and has a penchant to provide a healthy layer of cultural commentary into his work.
-John is a New York City native; raised in The Bronx, migrated to Brooklyn.
-You can watch all 52 animated micro-short films here.займ на карту мгновенно круглосуточно без отказа с 18 лет
+He approaches all his movies with the mindset that animation is not just kid’s stuff and has a penchant for providing a healthy layer of cultural commentary into his work.
+John is a New York City native, raised in The Bronx, and migrated to Brooklyn.